hdavid16/InventoryManagement.jl/README.md

 ## Overview

-*InventoryManagement.jl* allows defining a supply network with three main actors:
+*InventoryManagement.jl* allows modeling a [make-to-order](en.wikipedia.org/wiki/Build_to_order) multi-period multi-product supply network.
+A supply network can be constructed using the following node types:
 - `Producers`: Nodes where inventory transformation takes place (e.g., intermediates or final products are produced).
 These are the top-most (source) nodes in the network.
 - `Distributors`: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
 - `Markets`: Nodes where end-customers place final product orders.
 These are the last  (sink) nodes in the network.

+The simplest network that can be modeled is one with a single market with one producer or distributor.
+However, more complex systems can be modelled as well.

+When defining a supply network, a `SupplyChainEnv` object is created based on system inputs and network structure.
+This object can then be used to execute a simulation of the inventory dynamics.
+During a simulation, stochastic demand at each of the markets can occur for each of the products in each period.
+When product demand occurs at the market, sales are made based on available inventory.
+Any unfulfilled demand is either backlogged or considered a lost sale depending on the system definition.
+If no action is taken duirng the simulation, the inventory levels will eventually be depleted.
+To avoid this from happening, a decision-maker can interact with the system in each period by making inventory replenishment decisions (refered to as `actions`).
+Lead times for in-transit inventory as well as production lead times are accounted for in the simulation.
+Transportation lead times can be modelled stochastically to account for lead time uncertainty.
+From a service time perspective, demand at market nodes has zero service time, whereas non-market nodes have service time equal to the production lead time + transportation lead time.

-A `SupplyChainEnv` object is created based on system inputs and network structure, which can be used to simulate stochastic demand at the end distribution centers and inventory replenishment decisions throughout the network.
-The `SupplyChainEnv` can be used in conjunction with [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) to train a Reinforcement Learning `agent`.
+The `SupplyChainEnv` can also potentially be used in conjunction with [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) to train a Reinforcement Learning `agent`.

 This package generalizes and extends and the inventory management environment available in [OR-Gym](https://github.com/hubbs5/or-gym).